open-SDI/sdi_turtlebot3_toy_app_ws/README.md

 ## 8. Final remarks

-Now you have an awsome running dummy toy application that covers ROS2, Autoware, and Turtlebot3.
+You have an awesome running dummy toy application that covers ROS2, Autoware, and Turtlebot3.

+This repository works as a skeleton code base, so it may be kept as simple as possible without adding many fancy functions in the future.
+Despite this, any issues, pull requests, or suggestions for improvement are welcome.

-You can extend this skeleton application for your own purposes.
+Now, you can fork and extend this skeleton application for your own purposes.
 Enjoy exploring and developing! 😉

 ### Contact to authors